CPAP Equipment: Comfort & Cleaning

 - Do machines come with Rainout Reduction features?

 - Yes.
-Manufacturers have been working on developing ways to reduce rainout and better deliver humidification.
+Manufacturers have been working on developing ways to reduce rainout to better deliver humidification.

 The Hybernite Rainout Control System can be used with any CPAP machine to reduce or eliminate rainout.